-The WTO First Instance Tribunal comprises of ad-hoc Panels, whose establishment depends on the request of a Complainant.464 Panels are composed of panelists proposed by the WTO Secretariate to the disputing parties, who may oppose the nomination of any panelist if there are compelling reasons.465 Where a dispute involves developing and developed country Members, the Panel shall include at least one panelist from a developing country Member, if the developing country to the dispute so requests.466 Conversely, the MIC's First Instance Tribunal shall be composed of a permanent bench of judges.467 The WTO Panels have the mandate to examine matters468 referred to the Dispute Settlement Body (DSB) and to make such findings as will assist the DSB in making recommendations or in giving rulings.469 Similarly, the MIC First Instance Tribunal shall entertain admissible disputes referred to it by parties.470
+The WTO First Instance Tribunal comprises of ad-hoc Panels, whose establishment depends on the request of a Complainant.
+Panels are composed of panelists proposed by the WTO Secretariate to the disputing parties, who may oppose the nomination of any panelist if there are compelling reasons.
+Where a dispute involves developing and developed country Members, the Panel shall include at least one panelist from a developing country Member, if the developing country to the dispute so requests.
+Conversely, the MIC's First Instance Tribunal shall be composed of a permanent bench of judges.
+The WTO Panels have the mandate to examine matters referred to the Dispute Settlement Body (DSB) and to make

-463 Only about 329 ISDS cases were recorded from 2018 to 2022, with the highest in 2018 at 94 and the lowest in 2022 at 23.
+&lt;sup>463 Only about 329 ISDS cases were recorded from 2018 to 2022, with the highest in 2018 at 94 and the lowest in 2022 at 23.
 This is about 65.8 cases per year on average for the 5 year period.
 See 'Investment Dispute Settlement Navigator | UNCTAD Investment Policy Hub' (n 307).